AkinAguda/youtubedl-pluralsight-sorter/README.md

 check [Here](https://gist.github.com/jesperorb/c14aef85735c54f479896cfa6f16a1e5) for a walkthrough on downloading PluralSight Tutorials using [Youtube-dl](https://github.com/ytdl-org/youtube-dl).

 # How to use script
-This assumes you have at least v6.17.1 of [Nodejs](https://nodejs.org/en/) WORKS ON LINUX, MAC AND WINDOWS
+This assumes you have at least v6.17.1 of [Nodejs](https://nodejs.org/en/).
+WORKS ON LINUX, MAC AND WINDOWS.
 Simply Place the script in the same directory as your downloaded videos and open your terminal window there.

 type ```node script``` and your folders will be sorted.